 - i.
 Pre-motion letters and pre-motion conferences are not required for motions for summary judgment. - ii.
-Unless otherwise ordered by the Court, any summary judgment motion shall be filed within fourteen (14) days of the close of all discovery. - iii.
+Unless otherwise ordered by the Court, any summary judgment motion shall be filed within fourteen (14) days after the close of all discovery. - iii.
 Any party moving for summary judgment will provide all other parties with an electronic copy, in Microsoft Word format, of the moving party's Statement of Material Facts Pursuant to Local Civil Rule 56.1 Opposing parties must reproduce each entry in the moving party's Rule 56.1 Statement, and set out the opposing party's response directly beneath it.
-If the opposing party wishes to generate its own statements of material facts, it shall begin numbering each entry where the moving party left off.
+If the opposing party wishes to generate its own statements of material facts, it shall begin numbering each entry where the moving party left off. - iv.

-- iv.
 Cross-Motions for Summary Judgment.
-If there are cross-motions for summary judgment addressing the same or overlapping issues, briefing will be seriatim rather than simultaneous, as follows: - a.
-Party A shall file its opening brief in support of its motion for summary judgment; - b.
-Party B shall file a single brief in opposition to Party A's motion for summary judgment and in support of its own cross-motion for summary judgment; - c.
-Party A shall file a single reply brief both in support of its motion for summary judgment and in opposition to Party B's cross-motion for summary judgment; - d.
+If there are cross-motions for summary judgment addressing the same or overlapping issues, briefing shall be seriatim rather than simultaneous, as follows: - a.
+Party A shall file its opening brief in support of its motion for summary judgment; - Party B shall file a single brief in opposition to Party A's motion for summary judgment and in support of its own cross-motion for summary judgment; - c.
+Party A shall file a single reply brief both in support of its motion for summary judgment and in opposition to Party B's cross-motion for summary judgment;

+- d.
 Party B shall file its reply brief in support of its motion for summary judgment. - v.
 Deposition transcripts should be text-searchable and include an index. - F. Filings Regarding Discovery Disputes.
 Any filings regarding discovery disputes shall be made in accordance with paragraph 4(B) below. - G. Proposed Orders and Stipulations.
-Proposed orders to show cause, preliminary injunctions, and temporary restraining orders, as well as stipulations of dismissal, should be brought to the Orders Clerk (500 Pearl Street, Clerk's Office) and proposed judgments should be presented to the Judgments Clerk (500 Pearl Street, Clerk's Office).
-Counsel may also e-mail such materials to orders and judgments@nysd.uscourts.gov.
-Counsel should also send a courtesy copy of any proposed order to chambers via e-mail in Microsoft Word format. - H. Settlement Agreements.
+Proposed orders to show cause, temporary restraining orders, stipulations, consent orders, and proposed judgments are to be filed electronically on ECF as explained in the SDNY Electronic Case Filing Rules and Instructions.
+Counsel should also email an electronic courtesy copy of any proposed order to Chambers, in both Microsoft Word and PDF formats. - H. Settlement Agreements.
 The Court will not retain jurisdiction to enforce confidential settlement agreements.
 If the parties wish the Court to retain jurisdiction to enforce a settlement agreement, the parties must place the terms of their settlement agreement on the public record.
 The parties may either provide a copy of the settlement agreement for the Court to endorse or include the terms of the settlement agreement in their stipulation of settlement and dismissal.